imneme/pcg-cpp/README.md

 Runs fast on 32-bit and 64-bit `x86` architectures

+Do not compile to javascript: 64-bit operations will blow up to many floating point instructions

-Do not compile to javascript or ARM
+Do not compile to ARM: It is untested yet

 It should work on at least the following systems: